Which formula milk do breast fed babies like? My experience of using Hip Organic

 So, the burning question at the time...what milk was I supposed to give her until 12 months?

-If introducing formula to a breast fed baby after 6 months, which stage formula should you buy?
+If you have to introduce formula to a breast fed baby after 6 months which STAGE formula should you buy?

 HiPP Organic is expensive!

 This is very true.
 It works out around £1 for the little 200ml pre mixed carton, or a bit cheaper if you buy the powder.
 It is one of the more expensive brands but I do think you pay for what you get.
 I would not have been able to afford to give it to them from birth!

 My daughter took her formula in a bottle but my son preferred to have his in a beaker (or "sippy cup").
 I was a little concerned about introducing a 10 month old to a bottle so late in the process and one nurse told me it wasn't a good idea.
 But actually, it wasn't a problem.
 I made sure she still used her beaker all day.
 And she just had her bottle at night for comfort.
 Then gradually I switched over to normal cow's milk from the shop which we put in her beaker from 12 months.
 She did not become "addicted" to the bottle as feared.